Class Rank Reporting Explained: What It Means on Common App

 Figuring out how to choose the right college can feel overwhelming.
 That’s why we created S.A.F.E. to help you identify and research the four most important factors and develop a strategy to make the process easier.

-Understand key dates and next steps for high school rising seniors and their families as they prepare for applications.
+Understand key dates and next steps for high school students and their families as they prepare for applications.
 This step-by-step walkthrough will help you stay on track and make sure your student’s high school career sets them up for college admission.

 Keep Yourself in the Know with College Admissions Updates